 Gluten free blueberry oatmeal cookies are a sure fire cure for the gluten allergy blues!
 They’re sweet, crunchy, and loaded with Bob’s Red Mill gluten free apple blueberry granola.
 They have SO much yummi goodness in them!

 *Disclosure: These cookies were made with an ingredient from Bob’s Red Mill.
 Thanks to Bob’s Red Mill for sending me a free sample of their new granola to try.
 I was under no obligation to use it in a recipe, or to post about it, but I couldn’t wait to dig in and develop this amazing gluten free cookie recipe with it!
 All thoughts and opinions are my own.

-Cookies without wheat don’t have to be dry and tasteless!
+Cookies without gluten don’t have to be dry and tasteless.
 My recipe for gluten free blueberry oatmeal cookies is proof of that!